Civilized to Death

 • Books such as Snakes in Suits: When Psychopaths Go to Work and The Psychopath Test argue that many traits characteristic of psychopaths are celebrated in business: ruthlessness, a convenient absence of social conscience, a single-minded focus on “success.”
 But while psychopaths may be ideally suited to some of the most lucrative professions, I’m arguing something different here.
 It’s not just that heartless people are more likely to become rich.
 I’m saying that being rich tends to corrode whatever heart you’ve got left.

 • Medicare will pay for expensive surgery to keep an ill ninety-year-old alive for a few more painful months, but refuses to pay for much cheaper home care that could keep the same person out of medical institutions.
-“You can’t believe the forces of the system that are arrayed against [being allowed to die at home],”
+“You can’t believe the forces of the system that are arrayed against [being allowed to die at home]”

 • She found that Medicare won’t pay doctors for the time it takes to offer sound advice, but it will pay for expensive drugs and devices: “The corporate healthcare lobbies help determine what doctors get paid to do.
 We pay doctors very well for deploying technology and very poorly for spending time with patients.
 This shapes their behavior.”
 One would think that a country with chronic budget deficits and a huge segment of the population about to enter their final years would enthusiastically encourage conversations about redirecting medical spending in ways that both increase quality of life and reduce costs.
 But so far, at least, that’s not happening.